Case Study: From Zero to Hero

 - Considered GGS having its own website, with an online shop.

-The shop is now a recognisable brand in its own right, and as well as local markets and media, schools and other volunteer organisations are keen to work with us when they have fairs or fetes.
+The shop is now a recognisable brand in its own right, and local markets and media, schools and other volunteer organisations are keen to work with us when they have fairs or fetes.

 And best of all, GGS has created a sustainable income source for KHC in just over 12 months.